-The house also included an entire floor for guests, two floors for the family bedrooms, an indoor bowling alley, an indoor squash court, and more.
-The grounds included a golf course, tennis courts, a pool, a Koi pond, and countless flower gardens including 4 acres of cutting gardens.
-The mansion was like a 5 star resort for guests who were only invited for dinner if they could play bridge, the Du Ponts favorite evening pastime.
+The house also featured an entire floor for guests, two floors for the family bedrooms, an indoor bowling alley, an indoor squash court, and more.
+The grounds encompassed a golf course, tennis courts, a pool, a Koi pond, and countless flower gardens including four acres of cutting gardens.
+The mansion was like a 5 star resort for guests who were only invited for dinner if they could play bridge, the Du Ponts’ favorite evening pastime.

-This was my only day to spend in Delaware, thus I had to act quickly to find a cache.
-Lucky for me, one was placed not far from the parking lot at Winterthur – an ammo can hidden behind a cherry tree!
-It was nice to have my dogs to walk around so I didn’t look completely out of place randomly walking into the woods nearby.
+This was my only day to spend in Delaware, thus in my quest to find a cache in every state, I had to act quickly.
+Lucky for me, one was placed not far from the parking lot at Winterthur.
+It was nice to have my dogs with me so I didn’t look completely out of place randomly walking into the nearby woods to find an ammo can hidden behind a cherry tree.

-My final stop of the day was at the Hagley Museum, site of the Du Pont Company’s early gunpowder mills, E.I.
-Du Pont’s home, the workers compound, and school.
+My final stop of the day was at the Hagley Museum.
+The museum comprises Du Pont Company’s early gunpowder mills, E.I.
+Du Pont’s home, the workers compound, and a school.
 I only had time to visit the Millwright and Machine Shop and Powder Yard before the museum closed, but that is the part I was most interested in seeing.

-George then showed me how gunpowder is made, also a fascinating process.
+After learning about gears, I got educated on gunpowder.
+George showed me how gunpowder is made, also a interesting process.
 The three ingredients required to make gunpowder are Saltpeter, Sulphur and Charcoal.
-The ingredients are mixed and measured in a composition house.
-A cart including each component is rolled to the Rolling Mill.
-The roller is operated by a turbine (used to be a water wheel), and it turns and crushes the ingredients.
-The mill area is open to the river, surrounded by three thick stone walls with a protective wall between the mill and the race, and a flimsy ceiling so if an explosion occurs, the only damage is to the roof and a few stones, and of course to the worker who is pouring water on the powder to keep it from getting too hot.
-A term used for an explosion is being thrown across the river.
+The ingredients are mixed and measured in the composition house.
+Then a cart including each component is rolled to the Rolling Mill.
+Next, the roller, operated by a turbine (used to be a water wheel), turns and crushes the ingredients.

 After the powder is milled, it is pressed, dried, packed and shipped.
 As with milling, each of these processes is very dangerous.
 While the mills were in operation, there were 117 explosions and 288 workers died.
-After operating the turbine and roller and explaining the gunpowder making process, George demonstrated a gunpowder explosion!
+Before I left, George demonstrated to me a small gunpowder explosion!
 It was really fun to see all the Du Pont operations.
-I wish I could have stayed a little longer to see the steam engine room demonstration.
+I wish I could have stayed longer to see the steam engine room demonstration.

-I finished the day returning to Villanova to enjoy a house again.
+I finished the day in Villanova to enjoy a house again.
 Tomorrow I head to Maryland and plan to stay with a cousin in DC.
-I have to get an oil change, so I’m turning in early to try to get an early start to the morning.
+I have to get an oil change, so I’m turning in in order to get an early start in the morning.
 Good night!
 ETB

 Other Posts About Pennsylvania You May Like